voltuz/FaceIDSort/README.md

 ## Setup and Installation

+This guide will walk you through setting up the project and installing all necessary dependencies.

 ### Prerequisites

 - Python 3.8+
-- PyTorch (with CUDA support for GPU acceleration, if available)
+- An environment manager like `venv` (recommended) or `conda`.

 ### Installation Steps

-1.  **Clone the repository:**
+1.  **Clone the Repository**

+    First, clone this repository to your local machine.
     ```bash
     git clone [https://github.com/your-username/face-sorter.git](https://github.com/your-username/face-sorter.git)
     cd face-sorter
     ```

-2.  **Create a virtual environment (recommended):**
+2.  **Create a Virtual Environment**

+    It is highly recommended to create a virtual environment to keep the project's dependencies isolated.
     ```bash
+    # For venv
     python -m venv venv
     source venv/bin/activate  # On Windows, use `venv\Scripts\activate`
     ```

-3.  **Install PyTorch:**
+3.  **Install PyTorch**

-    Visit the [official PyTorch website](https://pytorch.org/get-started/locally/) to get the correct installation command for your system (based on your OS and CUDA version).
-For example:
+    This project depends on PyTorch.
+For the best performance (especially with a GPU), you should install it manually before the other requirements.
+Visit the [official PyTorch website](https://pytorch.org/get-started/locally/) to find the correct installation command for your specific OS and CUDA version.

+    *Example for Linux/Windows with CUDA 11.8:*
     ```bash
-    # Example for Linux/Windows with CUDA 11.8
     pip install torch torchvision torchaudio --index-url [https://download.pytorch.org/whl/cu118](https://download.pytorch.org/whl/cu118)
     ```
-    Or for a CPU-only version:
+    *Example for a CPU-only installation:*
     ```bash
     pip install torch torchvision torchaudio
     ```

-4.  **Install the remaining dependencies:**
+4.  **Install All Other Dependencies**

+    Once PyTorch is installed, you can install the rest of the required packages from the `requirements.txt` file with a single command.
     ```bash
     pip install -r requirements.txt
     ```